ethangela/stock_line_chart_extraction/README.md

 ![](./1_k_line_after_exp.png)

-On the other hand, all wma lines across 6 tickers have a similar number of coordinates.
-Therefore, when comparing wma lines between two tickers, such as `wma_line_4` and `wma_line_6`, we find the minimum length of the two lines and randomly remove few points from the longer line to align their lengths.
+On the other hand, all WMA lines across 6 tickers have a similar number of coordinates.
+Therefore, when comparing WMA lines between two tickers, such as `wma_line_4` and `wma_line_6`, we find the minimum length of the two lines and randomly remove few points from the longer line to align their lengths.

-### 3. Calculate pearson similarity, euclidean distance and procrustes distance of both k-lines and wma-lines of 6 tickers
+### 3. Calculate pearson similarity, euclidean distance and procrustes distance of both k-lines and wma lines of 6 tickers

-We calculate three types of similarity metrics — Pearson similarity, Euclidean distance, and Procrustes distance — for both K-lines and WMA-lines of the 6 tickers.
+We calculate three types of similarity metrics — Pearson similarity, Euclidean distance, and Procrustes distance — for both K-lines and WMA lines of the 6 tickers.

-Pearson similarity measures the linear correlation between two sets of points.
+Pearson similarity (Pearson correlation coefficient) measures the linear correlation between two sets of points.
 It ranges from -1 to 1, where 1 indicates a perfect positive linear relationship, -1 indicates a perfect negative linear relationship, and 0 indicates no linear relationship.
+In our case, each line is represented by two-dimensional coordinates (x, y), where x denotes the sequence of timestamps.
+Therefore, we focus solely on the y-axis (one-dimensional data) when calculating Pearson similarity between the lines.

 Euclidean distance measures the straight-line distance between two points in Euclidean space.
 For two lines represented by their coordinates, the Euclidean distance quantifies the overall distance between the corresponding points on the two lines.
+We use

-Procrustes distance measures the similarity between two shapes by optimally translating, rotating, and scaling one shape to best match the other.
+Procrustes distance also measures the similarity between two data sets.
+More details can be found at [scipy.spatial.procrustes](https://docs.scipy.org/doc/scipy/reference/generated/scipy.spatial.procrustes.html)

 To fine-tune the Pearson similarity matrix, we normalize the Euclidean distance and Procrustes distance matrices to be in the range of 0 to 1, and then use these distance matrices as weights: